Graduate Programs in Transportation

 Funding for MST students is usually offered to about 90% of each incoming class.
 A limited number of fellowships are offered each year, but more often funding takes the form of a research assistantship (RA).
 A student with RA funding typically works with a faculty member on a research project for 10–20 hours per week.
 The research that is conducted on that project generally becomes the topic of the student's thesis.
 RAs are awarded as either a half or full appointment.
 An award of a full RA (about 20 hours of work per week) covers the student's tuition for the academic year and provides a monthly stipend to cover living expenses.
 A half RA (approximately 10 hours of work per week) covers half of the student's tuition for the academic year and provides half of the regular monthly stipend.

 Students who are not awarded financial aid at the time of admission may seek funding through other sources.

 Doctor of Philosophy in Transportation

 The interdisciplinary doctoral program in transportation provides a structured and direct follow-on doctoral program for students enrolled in the Master of Science in Transportation or other transportation-related master’s degree programs offered at MIT or elsewhere.
 Outstanding applicants without a master's degree can also be considered for admission to the doctoral program.
 The interdisciplinary structure allows students great flexibility in developing individual programs of study that cross both disciplinary and departmental lines.
-The program is administered by a faculty committee responsible for admissions, establishment and oversight of program requirements, and conduct of the general examination and dissertation defense.
+The program is administered by the Transportation Education Committee, which is responsible for admissions, establishment and oversight of program requirements, and conduct of the general examination and dissertation defense.